New World vulture: Status and conservation

 The California condor is critically endangered.
 It formerly ranged from Baja California to British Columbia, but by 1937 was restricted to California.
 In 1987, all surviving birds were removed from the wild into a captive breeding program to ensure the species' survival.
 In 2005, there were 127 Californian condors in the wild.
 As of October 31, 2009 there were 180 birds in the wild.
 The Andean condor is vulnerable.

 The American black vulture, turkey vulture, lesser yellow-headed vulture, and greater yellow-headed vulture are listed as species of Least Concern by the IUCN Red List.
-This means that populations appear to remain stable, and they have not reached the threshold of inclusion as a threatened species, which requires a decline of more than 30 percent in ten years or three generations.
 The king vulture is also listed as Least Concern, although there is evidence of a decline in the population.

 In culture

 The American black vulture and the king vulture appear in a variety of Maya hieroglyphs in Mayan codices.
-The king vulture is one of the most common species of birds represented.
-Its glyph is easily distinguishable by the knob on the bird's beak and by the concentric circles that represent the bird's eyes.
+The king vulture is commonly represented, with its glyph being easily distinguishable by the knob on the bird's beak and by the concentric circles that represent the bird's eyes.
 It is sometimes portrayed as a god with a human body and a bird head.
 According to Mayan mythology, this god often carried messages between humans and the other gods.
 It is also used to represent Cozcaquauhtli, the thirteenth day of the month in the Mayan calendar.
-In Mayan codices, the American black vulture is normally connected with death or shown as a bird of prey, and its glyph is often depicted attacking humans.
+Meanwhile, the American black vulture is normally connected with death or shown as a bird of prey, and its glyph is often depicted attacking humans.
 This species lacks the religious connections that the king vulture has.
-While some of the glyphs clearly show the American black vulture's open nostril and hooked beak, some are assumed to be this species because they are vulture-like and painted black, but lack the king vulture's knob.
+While some of the glyphs clearly show the American black vulture's open nostril and hooked beak, some are assumed to be this species because they are vulture-like, painted black, and lack the king vulture's knob.